chuot/rdio-scanner/README.md

 ### Talkgroups selection screen

 The talkgroups selection screen is where you select the talkgroups.
-You can either select them individually, by system or globally.
+You can either select them individually, by system, by group or globally.

 Enabled talkgroup calls will be queued for listening.